-All popular smart displays since the very first Amazon Echo Show combine the voice-enabled assistance of smart speakers with a touchscreen display for watching videos, scrolling through pictures, making video calls and more.
+All popular smart displays since the very first Amazon Echo Show combine the voice-enabled assistant of a smart speaker with a touchscreen display for watching videos, scrolling through pictures, making video calls and so on.
 The Show 8 keeps this core intact, as well as the improvements to the formula that Amazon has made with each subsequent iteration.

 The first Echo Show didn't have any touch controls for smart home devices.
-The Show 8 will have a full control panel you can access with a swipe so you can quickly find and manipulate any of your compatible gadgets.
+The Show 8 has a full control panel you can access with a swipe so you can quickly find and manipulate any of your compatible gadgets.
 The first Echo Show didn't have a physical shutter to cover the camera.
-The Show 8 will.
-It'll have full web browsers built in so you can access any site your heart desires.
-The Nest Hub still doesn't that.
+The Show 8 does.
+It has a full web browser built in so you can access any site your heart desires.
+The Nest Hub still doesn't offer that.

-Google's lineup of smart displays have long been better as kitchen assistants.
-Going through a recipe on the Nest Hub is seamless and intuitive.
+Google's smart displays have long been better as kitchen assistants than Amazon's.
+Going through a recipe on a Nest Hub is seamless and intuitive.
 You can also multitask while you work.
-The Show 8 will look to challenge that supremacy through Amazon's new integration with Food Network TV.
+The Show 8 looks to challenge that supremacy through Amazon's new integration with Food Network TV.

-Food Network Kitchen will be a subscription service you can access on the Show 8.
-You'll be able to watch live and on-demand episodes from Food Network TV.
-You can save recipes from the episodes, and ask questions about the recipes as you work.
-If you forget how much thyme to add, just ask Amazon's assistant Alexa, and it'll pull the info from the Food Network episode and respond.
+Food Network Kitchen is a subscription service you can access on the Show 8 for $40 per year.
+You can watch live and on-demand episodes from Food Network TV, save recipes from the episodes and ask questions about the recipes as you work.
+If you forget how much thyme to add, just ask Amazon's voice assistant Alexa, and it will pull the info from the Food Network episode and respond.

-The Nest Hub has held the crown as the best smart display for awhile, and it won't relinquish it easily.
-The Amazon Echo Show 5 debuted a new, intuitive smart-home control panel that will make its way to the Show 8, but the Nest Hub has a similar control panel with better organization.
+The Nest Hub has held the crown as the best smart display for a while, and it won't relinquish it easily.
+The Show 8's smart home control panel is intuitive and easy to use, but the Nest Hub has a similar control panel with slightly better organization.

-All smart displays can scroll through your personal pics as a screensaver, but the Nest Hub is great at this, thanks to awesome light sensors that adapt both the brightness and the color warmth of the pic based on the ambient light in the room.
-As a result, the Nest Hub makes your pics look like physical photos in a frame.
+All smart displays can scroll through your personal pics as a screensaver, but the Nest Hub features light sensors that adapt both the brightness and the color warmth of the pic based on the ambient light in the room.
+As a result, the Nest Hub makes your pictures look like physical photos in a frame.
 Amazon's newer smart displays have added better light sensors, but the Nest Hub still holds the crown here, too.

-The Nest Hub doesn't have a camera, but that might be a good thing if you're worried about privacy -- though the physical shutter on the Show 8 is a nice touch.
-The Nest Hub shows you what it hears when you give a voice command, and in general its touch controls and user interface are great.
-Plus, though its list price is still $130, the Nest Hub is often on sale for much less.
+The Nest Hub shows you what it hears when you give a voice command, and in general its touch controls and user interface are accessible and painless to use.
 Check out the Google Nest Hub review.